Why a Smart Watch Should Be Your Child's First Device

 They are less expensive than mobile phones

-Both the setup cost and the monthly fee will be lower than the typical mobile phone.
-You can buy most watches for less than $250 up-front, so you'll just be paying the fee for the line, which is usually at a special "wearable" rate.
+Both the setup cost and the monthly fee will be lower than those of a typical mobile phone.
+You can buy most watches for less than $250 upfront, so you'll just be paying the monthly fee for the line (which includes cellular service), usually at a special "wearable" rate.
+Many mobile providers also offer payment plans or discounts.

 You can supplement them with a tablet

-If your child already has a tablet, then they can set up their phone number on their tablet and sync messages between the two.
-Ditto for any apps which are available on both devices.
+If your child already has a tablet, they can set up their phone number on it and sync messages between the two devices.
+Ditto for any apps that are available on both devices.
 This is a great way to give your child a bit more capability than a watch when they are home and not completely unsupervised.

 What smartwatch to get